fortefairy/dorian-explorer/_essay/11-chapter-xi..md

-silver-shod mules, been carried through the Street of Pomegranates to a House of Gold and heard men cry on Nero Caesar as he passed by; and, as Elagabalus, had painted his face with colours, and plied the distaff among the women, and brought the Moon from Carthage and given her in mystic marriage to the Sun.
+silver-shod mules, been carried through the Street of Pomegranates to a House of Gold and heard men cry on Nero Caesar as he passed by; and, as Elagabalus, had painted his face with colours, and plied the distaff among the women, and brought the Moon from Carthage and given her in mystic marriage to the Sun.{% include essay/feature/aside.html aside-type="allusion" text="Wilde mentions three additional Roman Emperors, <a href='/items/dor105.html'>Caligula</a> and <a href='/items/dor120.html'>Elagabulus</a>, both of whom were known for their sexual promiscuity and <a href='/items/dor106.html'>Domitian</a> known for his censorship and desire to control and enforce morality.
+Caligula, in particular, is depicted as exceedingly cruel and violent."%}

+{% include essay/feature/essay-carousel.html carouselnum="carousel12" objectid="dor0103;dor104;dor105;dor120;dor106" %}

+{% include essay/new-section.html %}
 Over and over again Dorian used to read this fantastic chapter, and the two chapters immediately following, in which, as in some curious tapestries or cunningly wrought enamels, were pictured the awful and beautiful forms of those